chauanhtuan185/opensource-bridge-cex/README.md

    - Once deployed, use the Telegram bot to manage cross-chain transfers and request deposit addresses.

 This solution simplifies cross-chain transfers, ensuring cost-efficiency, security, and control over your token movements.
+### Note : Ensure that your server IP is properly configured
 ## Video demo

 https://github.com/user-attachments/assets/d124a0aa-6d53-4a3d-920c-500e5234a33c